 and the Sprinkle Recipe.

-In /composer.json, remove the sprinkle from the Composer required :
+In /composer.json, remove the sprinkle from the Composer requirements :

 Since changes were made to composer.json, composer need to be updated (composer update